 A qualified divorce attorney will need to set up this division in a way that does not hit you with undue tax consequences and that helps you preserve as much of the value of the account as possible.

-In general, the one thing you don’t want to do is take a distribution from the account to pay the spouse.
-You’ll incur tax penalties and you’ll devalue the account, and you may still need to hand over more assets later.
+In general, the one thing you don’t want to do is take a distribution from the account to pay the spouse because you’ll incur tax penalties and devalue the account.

 Pensions are different, because you can put in a Qualified Domestic Relations Order (QDRO) to have the pension plan make payments directly to the spouse when it begins making payments.